Types of tattoo machines

 If you choose them, keep in mind that the price is much higher than the other machines.
 This may be a drawback.

-In any case, we emphasize that the most expensive machine does not define the work of a tattoo artist, but quite the opposite.
-The specific needs determine the use of a particular model.
+In any case, the most expensive machine does not define the work of a tattoo artist, but rather, the specific needs are what determine the use of a particular model.

 Pneumatic machines